-The MTR must provide evidence-based information that is credible, reliable and useful.
-The MTR consultant will review all relevant sources of information, including documents prepared during the preparation phase (i.e. PIF, UNDP Initiation Plan, UNDP Environmental & Social Safeguards Policy, the Project Document, project reports including Annual Project Review/PIRs, project budget revisions, lessons-learned reports, national strategic and legal documents, and any other materials that the consultant considers useful for this evidence-based review).
-The MTR consultant will review the baseline GEF focal area Tracking Tool submitted to the GEF at CEO endorsement, and the mid-term GEF focal area Tracking Tool that must be completed before the MTR field mission begins.
+The MTR must provide evidence based information that is credible, reliable and useful.
+The MTR team will review all relevant sources of information including documents prepared during the preparation phase (i.e. PIF, UNDP Initiation Plan, UNDP Environmental & Social Safeguard Policy, the Project Document, project reports including Annual Project Review/PIRs, project budget revisions, lesson learned reports, national strategic and legal documents, and any other materials that the team considers useful for this evidence-based review).
+The MTR team will review the baseline GEF focal area Tracking Tool submitted to the GEF at CEO endorsement, and the midterm GEF focal area Tracking Tool that must be completed before the MTR field mission begins.

-The MTR consultant is expected to follow a collaborative and participatory approach ensuring close engagement with the Project Team, Government counterparts (e.g. the GEF Operational Focal Point), the UNDP Country Office, the UNDP-GEF Regional Technical Adviser, and other key stakeholders.
+The MTR team is expected to follow a collaborative and participatory approach ensuring close engagement with the Project Team, government counterparts (the GEF Operational Focal Point), the UNDP Country Office(s), UNDP-GEF Regional Technical Advisers, and other key stakeholders.

 Engagement of stakeholders is vital to a successful MTR.
-Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to SABS, DTI, NRCS, Eskom, SANEDI; executing agencies, senior officials and task team/ component leaders, key experts and consultants in the subject area, the Project Steering Committee, project stakeholders, academia, local government and CSOs, etc. Additionally, the MTR consultant is expected to conduct field missions, including to the following sites: 3 test facilities (Gerotek, Test Africa and South African Bureau of Standards); 4 manufacturing companies (Defy, WE Geysers, Kwikot and Franke) and 5 importing companies (Whirlpool, Smeg, Panasonic,
+Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to Department of Alternative Energy Development and Efficiency (DEDE), Ministry of Energy; executing agencies, senior officials and task team/component leaders, key experts and consultants in the subject area, Project Board, project stakeholders, academia, local government and CSOs, etc. Additionally, the MTR team is expected to conduct field missions to Bangkok, Thailand.

-&lt;sup>2 For ideas on innovative and participatory Monitoring and Evaluation strategies and techniques, see UNDP Discussion Paper: Innovations in Monitoring & Evaluating Results, 05 Nov 2013.
+&lt;sup>1 For ideas on innovative and participatory Monitoring and Evaluation strategies and techniques, see UNDP Discussion Paper: Innovations in Monitoring & Evaluating Results, 05 Nov 2013.

-&lt;sup>3 For more stakeholder engagement in the M&E process, see the UNDP Handbook on Planning, Monitoring and Evaluating for Development Results, Chapter 3, pg.
+&lt;sup>2 For more stakeholder engagement in the M&E process, see the UNDP Handbook on Planning, Monitoring and Evaluating for Development Results, Chapter 3, pg.
 93.